 During the day, Elephant Trunk Hill becomes even more charming.
 Visitors can follow stone steps to the top of the hill and get breathtaking views of the water below the tree-covered cliff.
 The two-story Puxian Pagoda is perched on the hilltop, on the elephant’s back.

-Like the hill, Puxian Pagoda is believed to date back to Ming Dynasty, from 1368 to around 1644.
-And from a distance, it resembles a sword’s handle rising 14 meters from the elephant’s back.
+Like the hill, Puxian Pagoda is believed to date back to the Ming Dynasty, from 1368 to around 1644.
+From a distance, it resembles a sword’s handle rising 14 meters from the elephant’s back.

 Two other caves on the Elephant Trunk Hill are known as the elephant’s “eyes.”
 From one of these caves, visitors enjoy panoramic views of Guilin.